-The Medical Assisting field requires a 160 or 200 hour externship to obtain employment as a Medical Assistant, so all MA trainees must complete an externship to successfully complete training.
-Microsoft Office Technology has externship opportunities available to high-performing trainees interested in gaining additional experience.
+The Medical Assisting field requires at least 160 hour externship to obtain employment as a Medical Assistant, so all MA trainees must complete an externship to successfully complete training.
+Business and Computer Technologies and Health Technology Administration have externship opportunities available to high-performing trainees interested in gaining additional experience.

-Career Placement Assistance
+Career Attainment Assistance

-CET prepares trainees for employment from the start of training, with technical career search skills, an Personal Career Strategy, and specialized career coaching.
+CET prepares trainees for employment from the start of training, with technical career search skills, a Personal Career Strategy, and specialized career coaching.

 The Career Coach works with trainees and local industry to identify available jobs as trainees move towards completing the final competencies in their skill division.
 CET actively helps individuals to find training-related employment, and then follows-up on trainees who graduate into a job.
-Career Coaches also continue to offer placement assistance to past graduates who are looking for new employment.
+Career Coaches also continue to offer career attainment assistance to past graduates who are looking for new employment.
 In addition to the program's career coaching resources, CET prepares trainees to identify employment opportunities and to compete in the job market on their own.